-- The logical name of the cluster, with a maximum length of 255 characters. - The mode of operation: normal (the default) or experimental.Experimental mode allows you to configure a FailSafe cluster in which resource groups do not fail over when a node failure is detected.
-This mode can be useful when you are tuning node timeouts or heartbeat values.
-When a cluster is configured in normal mode, FailSafe fails over resource groups when it detects failure in a node or resource group. - (Optional) The email address to use to notify the system administrator when problems occur in the cluster (for example, root@system) - (Optional) The email program to use to notify the system administrator when problems occur in the cluster (for example, /usr/sbin/Mail).
+- The logical name of the cluster, with a maximum length of 255 characters. - (Optional) The email address to use to notify the system administrator when problems occur in the cluster (for example, root@system) - (Optional) The email program to use to notify the system administrator when problems occur in the cluster (for example, /usr/sbin/Mail).